 Many jurisdictions recognize and understand the benefits a child receives from having contact with their grandparents.
 On the other hand, it is equally as important to consider the parents’ or legal guardian’s rights to make choices for the well-being of their child.

 With that in mind, many states have enacted statutes that offer guidelines for courts to use when a grandparent seeks the right to visit their grandchild.

-Each state has specific statutes to govern how grandparents' rights cases are held.
+Each state has specific statutes to govern how grandparents’ rights cases are handled.
 These statutes vary greatly from one state to another.
 Some states have permissive visitation statutes and others have restrictive visitation statutes.
-Some states, including Florida, Tennessee, Washington, and California don't have firm laws because of decisions from appellate courts, the United States Supreme Court, or the state's Supreme Court declaring the statutes unconstitutional, according to the American Grandparents Association.

-Different states have different views on exactly when grandparents' rights are appropriate.
-One of the conditions that has a profound impact on a grandparent's right to seek visitation is if the child has been adopted.
+Different states have different approaches to when grandparents’ rights are appropriate.
+One of the conditions that has a profound impact on a grandparent’s right to seek visitation is if the child has been adopted.
 In cases that involve the termination of parental rights, a child might become adopted.
 Until the child is adopted, the grandparents might be able to seek visitation rights.

 If a child is adopted by a step-parent, the grandparents can usually still seek visitation rights.
 In some states, such as Alaska, Georgia, Mississippi, Indiana, and Kansas, a grandparent can seek visitation if the child was adopted by a blood relative.
 In other states, such as Connecticut, adoption in any form doesn’t preclude a grandparent from seeking visitation rights.